 Statistical RNGs are used, for example, in simulations, machine learning, numerical integration, and many games to bring an element of chance and variation to the application.
 However, statistical RNGs are generally suitable only if—

 - the application generates random numbers so frequently that it would slow down undesirably if a cryptographic RNG were used instead.

 A statistical RNG is usually implemented with a PRNG, but can also be implemented in a similar way as a cryptographic RNG provided it remains reasonably fast.

 A statistical RNG generates random bits, each of which is uniformly distributed independently of the other bits, at least for nearly all practical purposes.
-If the implementation uses a PRNG, that PRNG algorithm MUST either satisfy the one-way property or be significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of
+If the implementation uses a PRNG, that PRNG algorithm MUST either satisfy the collision resistance property or be significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of

 BigCrush, part of L'Ecuyer and Simard's "TestU01".
 The RNG need not be perfectly equidistributed.

 If a statistical RNG implementation uses a PRNG, the following requirements apply.